MATE 664 Lecture 02

 After this lecture, you will be able to:

-- Explain why classical thermodynamics fails for real kinetic processes
+• Describe why classical thermodynamics is insufficient for real kinetic processes

 Part of the introductions are adapted from MAT E 374 by Dr. Hao Zhang